Terms & Conditions

 REGISTRATION FOR NEW STUDENTS

 The submission of a completed Application Form does not constitute an offer of a place or obligation to accept a place when offered.
-Places can only be reserved with receipt of a completed application form and registration fee or full fee.
+Places can only be reserved with receipt of a completed application form and full fee or first instalment.

 RE-REGISTRATION FOR CURRENT STUDENTS